 What’s your natural instinct?

-a) Respond to his anger by apologising, hoping he’ll calm down.
+a) Respond to their anger by apologising, hoping they’ll calm down.

 b) Try to get to the bottom of the problem.
 You want to understand why this has happened before you consider what to do next.

-c) Let him get his rant over, then do what you can to lighten the mood.
+c) Let them get their rant over, then do what you can to lighten the mood.

-d) Tell him to calm down.
+d) Tell them to calm down.
 It’s not your fault.